5-Data Manipulation

 alphaPurchaseDataColumnNames <- sort(purchaseDataColumnNames)

-Hint: You already created the vector containing the list of column names from our purchase data!
+Hint: You already created the vector containing the list of column names from our purchase data in the previous task!

-However, if we only care about the list of column names if they are sorted alphabetically:
+However, we only care about the list of alphabetically column names.

-- We can achieve that using only 1 command,
+• We can achieve that using only 1 command, creating only 1 object with “nesting”.

 Definition - Nesting: Use one function as a parameter of another function.